The dynamics of digits: Calculating pi with Galperin's billiards: Introduction

-In the present work we describe how Galperin's billiard method for mass ratio $M / m = b^{2N}$ generates first $N$ digits of the fractional part (i.e. digits beyond the radix point) of number $\pi$ in base-$b$ numeral system and address the underlying assumptions.
+In the present work, we review how Galperin billiards with mass ratio $M / m = b^{2N}$ generate the first $N$ digits of the fractional part (i.e., digits beyond the radix point) of number $\pi$ in base-$b$ numeral system.
+Because Galperin billiards turn the calculation of the digits of an irrational number into a physical process, this motivates deeper inquiry both into the dynamics of this few-body system and into the systematic errors inherent in the analog calculation process.
 We consider the cases of integer and non-integer base systems, including a compelling case of representing number $\pi$ in a system base of $\pi$.